-(a) Acquisitions/divestitures in 2021 primarily reflect purchase price allocation adjustments related to our acquisition of BFY Brands, Inc. (BFY Brands).
-Impairment in 2022 is related to a baked fruit convenient food brand.
+(a) Impairment in 2022 is related to a baked fruit convenient food brand.

-(b) Acquisitions/divestitures in 2021 primarily reflect assets reclassified as held for sale in connection with our Juice Transaction.
-See Note 13 for further information.
-Acquisitions/divestitures in 2022 primarily reflect our agreement with Celsius to distribute Celsius energy drinks in the United States.
+(b) Acquisitions in 2022 primarily reflect our agreement with Celsius to distribute Celsius energy drinks in the United States.
+Translation and other in 2023 primarily reflects adjustments to previously recorded amounts related to our agreement with Celsius.
 See Note 9 for further information.